stellar-soft-ua/react-todolist-demo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a todolist in sync with localStorage.
+The project used typescript as the main development language, the standard useState for state management, React Hook Form to work with the form and material UI as a main UI library.

 ## Available Scripts